Vishal-Kumar7i/Netflix-clone/README.md

 # Netflix-clone
-It is a Netflix clone.
+It is a Netflix clone...